vdojnov/Superhero-Tic-Tac-Toe/README.md

 # Superhero Tic Tac Toe - In Progress!

-**Description**: Tic Tac Toe game made as part of The Odin Project.
+**Description**: Designed and created a Superher themed Tic Tac Toe game as part of The Odin Project.

 # Instructions